natcap/invest.users-guide/source/coastal_protection.rst

 .. figure:: ./coastal_protection_images/PG_GeneralInfo.png
    :align: center
    :figwidth: 500px

+   Screenshot of the "General Information" section of the Profile Generator input Excel sheet.

 2. Tide Elevation (m): If at all possible, we would like you to provide MSL and MHW elevations, referenced to MLW.
 Please remember that it is also the reference elevation for your bathymetry profile.
 (We did not ask for MLLW and MHHW information as tidal range values can be difficult to obtain in certain regions of the world.)
 This information will help us estimate possible height of a dune in your backshore if you don’t know it.
 It will also help us create a backshore for you if you have a dune or a berm.
 Finally, it is an opportunity for you to get more familiar with the characteristics of your site and know which portion of is inter- or supra-tidal.
 For you convenience, in the event that you do not have that tidal elevation information, we provide (below) a general map of tidal ranges (the difference between MHHW and MLLW elevations) around the world.
 You can approximate MSL as half the value of the tidal range.